Explore the Levels of Change Management

 What can you do to become a more effective change leader?
 Begin applying change management on your projects and build change management competencies in your organization.
 These are the first steps to ensuring projects deliver their intended results.

-The people side of change is not the soft side of change, it is the harder side of change.
+The people side of change is not the soft side; it is the harder side.
 Investing the time and energy to manage the people side of your organizational efforts pays off in the end in terms of your effort's success and avoiding the numerous costs that plague poorly managed change.

 Tim Creasey